 Grant us investors the wisdom to know the difference.

-As the market has been dropping in recent days, what has been your strategy?
+On days when the market has dropped recently, what has been your strategy?

 a.
 Add more money to my account.

 c.
 Leave my money in, but be beside myself with worry.

 d.
 Yank my money; I wouldn't be able to stand any more losses.

 Wait a second--don't answer that.
 True, such questions are standard fare on risk-assessment questionnaires that you'll find all over the web, and they have their roots in a well-meaning idea.
 If investors buy the right investments but sell them at the wrong times because they couldn't handle the price fluctuations, they may have been better off avoiding those investments in the first place.

 Unfortunately, many risk questionnaires aren't all that productive.
 For starters, most investors are poor judges of their own risk tolerance, feeling more risk-resilient when the market is sailing along and becoming more risk-averse after periods of sustained losses like the ones the market has been logging lately.

 Moreover, such questionnaires send the incorrect message that it's OK to inject your own emotion into the investment process, thereby upending what might have been a carefully laid investment plan.

 But perhaps most important, focusing on an investor's response to short-term losses inappropriately confuses risk and volatility.
 Understanding the difference between the two--and focusing on the former and not the latter--is a key way to make sure you reach your financial goals.